chinchang/kushagra.dev/posts/2019-08-23-strong-vs-em.md

 This use case is something I have encountered quite a lot, especially while writing emails.
 Say you are writing a long paragraph and there are certain things that you want the reader to read first and foremost.
 Those things can be wrapped in `strong` tags.

-Again, the whole premise is that assume the person reading your long text doesn't have the time to read all the text and even if they do, there might be certain important pieces of text that are intended to be read first and act urgently. `strong` tag helps us achieve that.
+Again, the whole premise is that assume the person reading your long text doesn't have the time to read all the text and even if they do, there might be certain important pieces of text that are intended to be read first and act urgently.
+The `strong` tag helps us achieve that.

 I know all the 3 use cases seem similar and overlapping each other.
 That is true.
 But overall they do help to construct a good domain of intentions where you would use the `strong` tag.